 XII.
-The bank to be managed by the trustees of the company, under the inspection of the Board of Trade, who may have recourse to the company's books whenever they think proper to examine the state of its affairs.
-The same is done in England and in other countries where banks are established, and is a privilege which the government has a right to upon the bank, from particular causes, which may embarrass it.
-It is not probable the old paper will be entirely, though nearly, called out of circulation; what remains will appreciate; this may tempt those who have bank-notes to demand payment on the terms of the original deposit, without considering that, by bringing too great a quantity again into circulation, it will again depreciate.
-The bank may be pushed to a very disagreeable extremity by this means.
-I do not know whether it may not be advisable to confine the privilege of repayment to the lenders to the bank, and make the bills bear interest, payable every three months, without making the principal demandable.
-Much may be said for and against.
-It is well worth consideration.
+The bank to be managed by the trustees of the company, under the inspection of the Board of Trade, 1 who may have recourse to the company's books whenever they think proper to examine the state of its affairs.
+The same is done in England and in other countries where banks are established, and is a privilege which the government has a right to demand for its own security.
+It is the more necessary in this case, from the commercial nature of the bank.